Siddhaanth Vir Surryavanshi: Personal life and death

 Surryavanshi was born Anand Suryavanshi on 15 December 1975 in India.
 He married Ira in 2000 and the couple have a daughter.
 They divorced by mutual consent in 2015.
 He changed his name to Siddhaanth Vir Surryavanshi on the advice of a numerologist in 2016.

 He married Russian-Indian model Alesia Raut in November 2017.
 It was the second marriage for both of them; Alesia has a son from her previous marriage.

 Surryavanshi collapsed while working out in a gym in Mumbai on 11 November 2022.
 He was rushed to Kokilaben Dhirubhai Ambani Hospital, but was declared dead.
 Cardiac arrest was deemed to have been the cause of death.
-He is survived by his second wife and two children.
 After similar recent deaths such as those of comedian Raju Srivastav and Kannada film actor Puneeth Rajkumar, concerns about sudden fatalities arising from over-exercising have been raised in India.